Code-Institute-Submissions/Lomasney-Motors/README.md

 - Hamburger menu closing after link has been selected.
 The hamburger menu on mobile and tablet devices should automatically close once the link chosen has been selected.
-The first test I discovered an issue where the hamburger menu was opening but not closing once link was seclected.
+The first test I discovered an issue where the hamburger menu was opening but not closing once link was selected.
 After using the code snippet found to solve this problem on [StackOverflow](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked), by Orel Eliyahu.
 I ran the test again after using the code snippet and  the test result showed that once a menu link has been selected the hamburger menu will close automatically on selection.